Neurodiversity Inclusion at Work: Stop the Guesswork. Start working better together.

 One person appears quiet in meetings but has strong ideas once given time to think.

-My Work Profile creates space for these differences to be named clearly and respectfully, so there is shared understanding and support for different ways of working.
+My Work Profile creates the space for these differences to be named clearly and respectfully, building shared understanding across teams.

 In neuroinclusive coaching, we regularly hear things like:

-My Work Profile reduces this load by providing the language to help articulate what people need.
+My Work Profile reduces this invisible load, by giving people the language to ask for what they need, before things reach a breaking point.

 For example, instead of silently struggling, someone might name: